Linda Crampton enjoys taking photographs and using digital editing software. She also enjoys visiting art galleries and viewing sculptures.

 The first step in the creation of an eco-sculpture is a drawing by the sculptor.
 The next stage is the creation of a small model of the sculpture, or a maquette.
 More than one maquette may be needed.
 The sculptor needs to plan not only the appearance of the animal but also its strength, stability, and durability.
 The final construction needs to handle the often wet and heavy soil inside it.

 Once the full-size animal is created, it's covered with a landscape fabric.
 Soil is then packed into the sculpture.
 The positions for the plants are marked on the fabric after the animal is stuffed with soil.
-The final step is to make holes in the fabric with a dibble and a mallet and to place plant plugs in the holes.
+The final steps are to make holes in the fabric with a dibble and a mallet and then to place plant plugs in the holes.
 The plants are given time to grow before the sculpture goes on display.

 The time taken to create an Eco-sculpture depends on the sculpture’s size and design.
-In general, two weeks are needed to stuff a sculpture with soil and one week to plant the design.— City of Burnaby
+In general, two weeks are needed to stuff a sculpture with soil and one week to plant the design.

 The Role of the Horticulturist